strangerstudios/pmpro-cancel-on-next-payment-date/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-cancel-on-next-payment-date/issues

 == Changelog ==
+= 0.5.1 - 2022-08-22 =
+* ENHANCEMENT: Internationalization for the date in the cancellation text string.
+(This was accidentally left out of the last update.)

 = 0.5 - 2022-08-17 =
 * ENHANCEMENT: Internationalization for the date in the cancellation text string.
 * BUG FIX/ENHANCEMENT: Now correctly populating the !!startdate!! and !!enddate!! variables for use in the cancel or cancel_admin email templates.